Chopin Year: 1960

 On the occasion of the 150th anniversary of Frédéric Chopin's birth, by the resolution of State Council of the Polish People's Republic of May 8, 1958, 1960 was officially announced as the Chopin Year.
 The Chopin Year Committee was established, with Leon Kruczkowski as its chairman.

-Chopin Year 2010
+2010

 Established by both the resolution of the Sejm of the Republic of Poland of May 9, 2008 and the resolution of the Senate of Poland of October 7, 2009, 2010 was officially announced as the Chopin Year, which is the 200th anniversary of the birth of Frédéric Chopin.
 On the occasion of the anniversary, state and local government institutions, universities, foundations and associations organised a great variety of cultural events in many Polish cities.
 In particular, concerts, festivals and artistic events popularizing the composer's work were held in Warsaw.
 The capital authorities undertook promotional activities, reminding people that Chopin lived in Warsaw from the age of 7 months to the age of 20.